- OCI card may need to be reissued when OCI card holder’s passport is reissued

 The photograph of the person and his/her signature should meet the following criteria:

-- Photograph should have equal height and width
+- The photograph should have equal height and width

 - Minimum dimensions: 200 pixels x 200 pixels